Search Results for

 Android

-Assume we have generated the android folder, if not, see the link here for setup.
+This assumes you have already generated the android folder.
+If not, see the setup link here.

 • Step 1: Open the AndroidManifest.xml file, in the android/app/src/main folder.